simoncblyth/opticks/docs/opticks.rst

 Bash setup, envvars
 ---------------------

-Connect the opticks bash functions to your shell by adding a line to your .bash_profile and configure the location of the install with the LOCAL_BASE environment variable and the location of the source with the OPTICKS_HOME envvar::
+Connect the opticks bash functions to your shell by adding a line to your *.bash_profile* (or on some distributions *.bashrc*) and configure the location of the install with the LOCAL_BASE environment variable and the location of the source with the OPTICKS_HOME envvar::